Contract opportunities, prequalification processes and supplier expectations.

-The Highways Agency requires all suppliers to employ fully qualified and registered operatives, with relevant National Highway Sector Schemes (NHSS) registration/skills cards.
-The Highways Agency usually also require contractors and sub-contractors to attend NHSS.
-See skills card and registration requirements for suppliers of the Highways Agency.
+Highways England requires all suppliers to employ fully qualified and registered operatives, with relevant National Highway Sector Schemes (NHSS) registration/skills cards.
+Highways England usually also require contractors and sub-contractors to attend NHSS.
+See skills card and registration requirements for suppliers of the Highways England.

 Health and safety assessments

-When you apply for a Highways Agency contract, the Highways Agency will assess health and safety information as part of their pre-qualification process.
+When you apply for a Highways England contract, Highways England will assess health and safety information as part of their pre-qualification process.

-Before you can receive a certificate, the Highways Agency will assess the effectiveness of the integration of your safety management system into your organisation.
+Before you can receive a certificate, Highways England will assess the effectiveness of the integration of your safety management system into your organisation.
 The assessment is carried out annually using the.